hashgraph/hedera-sdk-java/README.md

 ## Changes in this version from 0.1.0

+### 0.3.0 - Added support for current and next exchange rates in HederaTransactionReceipt

+Hedera receipts now contain the current next hBar to US Dollar Cent exchange rate.
+This is now available from the `HederaTransactionReceipt` class as `getCurrentExchangeRate` and `getNextExchangeRate`.
+Both methods return a `HederaExchangeRate` object which includes the value which denotes habar equivalent to cent and the value which denotes cents (USD) equivalent to Hbar.
+The expiration time (seconds since epoch) for both is also a property of the `HederaExchangeRate` class.

 ### 0.3.0 - Added support for updating `receiveSignatureRequired` on cryptoAccounts

 The Hedera API now supports updating `receiveSignatureRequired` on existing cryptoAccounts